Have a Rainbow Plate, Add Colorful Vegetables

 There are different colored vegetables at a farmer’s house.
 You should have it all.
 The different colored veggies have different nutrients.

 A hint of Orange and Yellow – Fruits and vegetables like carrots, cantaloupe, mangoes and spaghetti squash have alpha-carotene antioxidant.
-It is good for the immune system and helps to reduce blood pressure.
+This is good for the immune system and helps to reduce blood pressure.
 This is good for the bowel movement and reduces constipation.

-This is the reason you should follow your gastroenterologists’ suggestion in Edmond, OK, to have a healthy colon.
+This is the reason why you should follow your gastroenterologists’ suggestion in Edmond, OK, to have a healthy colon.
 If you smell any problem with it, come to us at Digestive Disease Specialists, INC. to get the best treatment.

 Disclaimer: This blog content does not offer a doctor's advice and creates no relationship between any patient and care provider.